-The peer to peer lending platform then performs due diligence and looks into your finances.
-If you pass their requirements they offer the loan to investors.
+The P2P platform then performs due diligence and looks into your finances.
+If you pass their requirements they offer the loan to investors on its platform.

-On the investor side they are able to look at your credit score, how many times you have been late on bills in the past, and your current debt to income ratio amongst other things and fund your loan.
+On the investor side, they are able to look at your credit score, how many times you have been late on bills in the past, and your current debt to income ratio amongst other things to fund your loan.

 When a loan becomes available it is given a score.
 The score is based on how risky the loan is.
 In other words, how much interest you are likely to get back measured against the amount of risk for a loan not being paid.